 Your life is literally in someone else's hands when you accept medical care.
 A medical mistake by someone you trust changes your life forever.
 Some patients face a lifetime of permanent changes, while others deal with a lengthy recovery.

 At Dolman Law Group Accident Injury Lawyers, PA, our award-winning medical malpractice attorneys fight for victims of negligent medical care.
 You can trust our team to determine the best path toward the most favorable outcome possible in your medical malpractice claim.

-No one schedules an appointment, procedure, or seeks acute care expecting a tragic outcome.
-However, broken trust with a health care provider can cause malpractice victims to suffer from post-traumatic stress syndrome (PTSD).
+No one schedules an appointment or procedure or seeks acute care expecting a tragic outcome.
+However, broken trust with a healthcare provider can cause malpractice victims to suffer from post-traumatic stress syndrome (PTSD).

 Table of Contents

 - Who is Liable for Medical Malpractice Damages?